X-Men Classics (action figure)

-For the comic book series titled "X-Men Classic," see Classic X-Men.

-X-Men Classics is the name of two different series of 6-inch X-Men action figures by Toy Biz.
+X-Men Classics is a series of 6-inch X-Men action figures by Toy Biz.

 The first line was released in 2004 and consisted of comic accurate sculpts and paint applications.
-The line went on hiatus after 1 wave.
+The line went on hiatus after one wave.

-The line was revamped in 2005 and lasted 3 waves.
+The line was revamped in 2005 and lasted three waves.
 It featured several new sculpts of both completely original costumes and previously unproduced costumes with repaints of existing figures scattered throughout.